← All workflows

 Why teams use it

-Generate strategic insights highlighting patterns, turning points, and admissions across your entire document set
+Strengthen case strategy with AI-identified patterns, turning points, and admissions across your document set

 Questions